williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 Bug fixes are expected on preview orgs starting August 9, 2017, and on production orgs starting August 14, 2017.

+* The **Add policy** button wasn't disabled for Org Admins, who don't have permission to create authorization server policies.
+(OKTA-127450)
 * Some requests to `oauth2/v1/authorize` with the `state` parameter incorrectly returned an error (OKTA-130916)
+* When an ID token was minted for a custom authorization server, from a request to `/oauth2/:authorizationServerId/v1/token`, an app sign-on event wasn't sent to the log.
+(OKTA-134554)

 ### Does Your Org Have This Change Yet?